-Pursuant to s 216G of NGL, SEA Gas and prospective users are obliged to negotiate in good faith.
+Pursuant to s 148D of the NGL, SEA Gas and prospective users are obliged to negotiate in good faith.

 SEA Gas reserves the right to terminate negotiations if a prospective user is not negotiating in good faith.

 4.5 How to make a preliminary enquiry